fantincyril/TWT/README.md

 # Introduction

 Jira is a project management tool.
-It is a ticketing tool used by companies to track their progress of projects.
-Jira software tool is used by teams to plan, track, release and support world-class software.
+It is a ticketing tool used by companies to track the progress of projects.
+Jira software tool is used by teams to plan, track, release, and support world-class software.
 Jira Software is a work management tool for software teams that need to organize and track their work.
 Jira Software makes it easy for teams to move work forward with their work, stay aligned, and communicate in context.
-Jira is incredibly flexible and can be customized for work depending upon our criteria.
+Jira is incredibly flexible and can be customized for work depending on our criteria.
 You can track all the activities based on the project to enjoy increased productivity and visibility.
 Who uses Jira Software?
-Jira Software launched in 2002 as an issue tracking and project management tool for teams.
+Jira Software was launched in 2002 as an issue-tracking and project management tool for teams.
 Since then, 65,000+ companies globally have adopted Jira for its flexibility to support any type of project and extensibility to work with thousands of apps and integrations.

 •	**Agile teams**\
 •	**Bug tracking teams**\